 By AMSAT Dec 23,2020

-An Overview of System Integration
+A Brief Overview of System Integration Method

 System Integration is the method by which several individual subsystems or sub-components are combined into one all-inclusive larger system, thus letting the subsystems work collectively.
 Simply put, the synergy formed through system integration allows the core system to attain the principal functionality required by the organization.